tinary/floating-space-ship/README.md

-# floating-spaceship
+# Interactive reative coding
+I made projects using p5.js libraries.

+## sketchSpaceship.js
-I made a floating spaceship using simple math to create shapes and animations by using p5.js libraries.
+Using simple math to create shapes and animations to make a floating spaceship.

+## sketchFlashingStars.js
+Using simple math to create shapes and integrating mouse click to add that interactive drawing for stars